 There are risks associated with inaction, too.

 In what is widely seen as an attack on the principle of Scottish devolution, Westminster is trying to repatriate powers from Brussels that should otherwise revert to the Scottish Parliament after Brexit.
 And, of course, the SNP’s dominance of the Scottish electoral landscape won’t last forever.
 Moreover, as the unexpected success of Jeremy Corbyn demonstrated last year, public attitudes can change dramatically in an instant.

 But these considerations have to be weighed against the possibility of losing two independence referendums in half a decade.
 Given its current internal tensions, Scottish nationalism almost certainly wouldn’t survive that.
-The irony for Nicola Sturgeon is that, having fought hard against Brexit, she wouldn’t survive it either.
+Ironically for Nicola Sturgeon, having fought hard against Brexit, she wouldn’t survive it either.